davideo4c/MarkersToFrames/README.md

 3. Open a composition with Markers in your Timeline or select multiple compositions in your Project panel.
 (MTF prioritizes compositions selected in the project panel.)
 4. Click Choose Directory to pick your output directory for your Frames.
 5. Press the "M > F" button!
+6. If nothing occurs, be sure you have the Project Panel or your selected Composition open and focused (a blue line should frame the window.)

 ### Settings
 "Include Marker Names" appends the name/comment attached to a marker to the output frame's filename.